Krati91/ensembl_t1/README.md

 4. To view the working application [click here](https://ensembl.herokuapp.com/gene_suggest?query=brc&species=gorilla_gorilla&limit=10).

 **TESTING**
-1. For unit testing tests.py is loaded with 5 test cases.
+1. For unit testing tests.py is already loaded with 5 test cases.
+More can be added to test more scenarios.